Administering the Trust’s funds

 The Abhayaratna Trust was registered in the UK under Charitable Law (Number 1126494) in October 2008.
 The definition of the work of the Trust, as registered with the Charity Commission, is:

 “To relieve financial hardship among members of the Triratna Buddhist Order, particularly in the face of sickness, old age or disability”

 The Trustees aim to keep costs low and the trust does not rent any premises.
-Travel expenses are paid to Trustees for attending meetings four times a year, and the Secretary is employed to work 15 hours a week.
+Travel expenses are paid to Trustees for attending meetings four times a year, and a Secretary is employed part time.

 Dharmachari Abhayaratna was the first Order Member to leave a legacy for the benefit of the Order.